imdrasil/jennifer.cr/docs/model_mapping.md

 | `:getter` | if getter should be created (default - `true`) |
 | `:setter` | if setter should be created (default - `true`) |

-If you don't want to define all the table fields - pass seond argument to mapping as `false`.
+If you don't want to define all the table fields - pass `false` as second argument.

-It defines next methods:
+`%mapping` defines next methods:

 | method | args | description |
 | --- | --- | --- |